fedoraredteam/cyber-test-lab/README.md

 # cyber-test-lab
 Fedora Cyber Test Lab offers quantitative static and dynamic risk analysis of binaries

-## Alpha
+## Beta
-This project is in alpha.
-It can be hard to get working.
+This project is in beta.
+It can still be hard to get working.
 Contact [jasoncallaway@fedoraproject.org](matilto:jasoncallaway@fedoraproject.org) for help.
+If you're looking for a way to contribute, we need help with documentation!

 We're targeting end of December 2017 for a beta release.